AndrewMathas/git-ldiff/readme.rst

   By default the script uses pdflatex.
 This can be changed using the --latex option:
     > git lpdf --latex   # produces time-stamped "Latest version" of main latex file

-USAGE FOR LDIFF SCRIPT
+**Usage for ldiff script**
 Usage: git ldiff [--main file] [--latex latex executable] [OLD] [NEW]

-This mode requires latexdiff <http:...>
+To use this mode you need to have latexdiff <http://www.ctan.org/pkg/latexdiff> installed.

 By default the files in the HEAD of the git repository are compared with the files in current working directory.
 Ostensibly, OLD and NEW are git shas